EUROPEAN UNION・ANNO DOMINI 2001.

 Starlab was borne as an incubator for long-term and basic research in the spirit of Bell Labs, MIT Media Lab, Xerox PARC, and Interval Research.
 Its research mantras were “Deep Future” and “A place where one hundred years means nothing.”
 Approximately 130 scientists from thirty-seven different nationalities — each established leaders in their respective research fields — lived and worked at the lab.

 A second base of operations, Starlab DF-II (Deep Future II) was established in the Royal Observatory in Spain on a mountaintop perch overlooking the city of Barcelona.
-With a more tightly-focused mission scope of space-borne and neuroscience research, Starlab DF-II has continued to innovate and grow to present day.
+With a more tightly-focused mission scope of space-borne and neuroscience research, DF-II continues to innovate and grow to present day.

 ![]() |